History of slavery in Virginia: Offenses against slaves

-Enslavers had control of the people that they enslaved.
+Enslavers had complete control of the people that they enslaved.
 They could favor some, make life miserable for others, tease them with hollow promises of emancipation, brutally rape, and severely punish slaves.
 They could also control what happened to their children, which was a very powerful tactic.
 Slaves could not testify against their masters in a court case, making their situation more difficult.
 In 1829, the North Carolina v.
 Mann case was brought before the North Carolina Supreme Court, which ruled that slaveholders had the right to treat enslaved people in any way that they chose, including killing them, in order to better the "submission" of the enslaved to their masters.

 Into the first half of the nineteenth century, it was common practice at southern universities, such as the University of Virginia (UVA), for white men to rape the enslaved women and children who served them.
 Over the years, between 100 and 200 black men, women and children who worked at the university were mistreated and beaten.
 The behavior was accepted by law enforcement and schools.
 In September 1826, two students at the university, George Hoffman and Turner Dixon, caught the same sexually transmitted disease, which they deduced was caught from the same girl, who had been raped by both men.
 They and other classmates found the 16-year-old victim and beat her until she was bloody.
 After her owner complained to the college, the young men were reprimanded and ordered to pay $10 to the slaveholder.

 After 1808, when Congress made the Atlantic slave trade illegal, prohibiting importation of slaves from the West Indies or Africa, the domestic slave trade increased.
 The slave trade grew in the country through breeding enslaved women so that their children could be sold for profit.